Frequently Asked Questions

 Do you buy books?

-Yes, but...see book-buying policy.
+Yes, selectively.
+See our book-buying policy.

 Do you do appraisals?

-Written appraisals, for valuation, donation, estate or insurance purposes, have a minimum charge of $50.
+If you have items that you wish to have appraised, please call ahead and set up an appointment with the owner, Ray Walsh.
+There's usually no charge for verbal appraisals that do not require special research(for upto a handful of items).
+Written appraisals, for valuation, donation, estate or insurance purposes,have a minimum charge of $60.
 Standard appraisal fees are $50 per hour.
-Appraisal fees for items requiring research begin at $5 per item and escalate, depending on the research time required.
+Appraisal fees for items requiring research begin at $5 per item and may be more depending on the research time required.

-Ray Walsh has performed appraisals for a variety of institutions, including Henry Ford Museum/Greenfield Village, Michigan State University, Burton Historical Collections, and the Detroit Public Library.
+Ray Walsh has performed appraisals for a variety of institutions, including Henry Ford Museum / Greenfield Village, Michigan State University, Burton Historical Collections, and the Detroit Public Library.

 Ray is often in the shop on Mondays, Fridays, and Saturdays after 3:00 PM.
+Please call during these times to make an appointment.

 Do you have other locations?